thescientist13/github-dashboard/README.md

 - notifications

 ## Architecture
-This project is intended to be as closely aligned with modern day JavaScript standards and conventions by leverage as much as possible from the ES6 language specification.
-The tools being used in the application are
+This project is intended to be as closely aligned with modern day JavaScript standards and conventions by leveraging as much from the ES6 language specification.
+The tools being used in the application are:

 - [React][] - Component first UI library by Facebook.
 This project will leverage [JSX].
 - [SystemJS][] - Universal module loader, coming in ES7.
 Polyfilled for now so we can use ES6 `import` for JS, with